 If you have a unique financial project, fractionalized CFOs define your goal and develop an effective strategy to reach that goal.

-If you lose your former CFO during a critical time, fractional CFOs can help bridge the gap and keep your company functioning with little to no interruption.
+If you lose your former CFO during a critical time, fractional CFOs can help bridge the gap during team turnover and keep your company functioning with little to no interruption.
 During the interim, fractional CFOs can seamlessly integrate into your business.

 Conclusion- What Is a Fractionalized CFO?